 Most of the playbooks they’re reading were written for one or the other.
 None of them were written for both.

 I’m Alberto Venditti.
 For fifteen years I’ve worked as a creative director, product partner, and strategist on problems that don’t come with an established playbook.
 Digital twins and pre-demolition AI/ML pipelines at Skanska.
 ML-driven gameplay tracking multiple sclerosis progression for Novartis and Microsoft Research.
 Persistent spatial audio AR inside the Galleria Borghese.
 Mixed-reality tooling to design the Virgin Galactic spaceport interior.
 Ray-Ban Meta smart-glasses workflows at NASA.
-Right now I’m embedded with the product and pipeline teams of a film studio, using AI and a lot of UX to give artists more space — and pull weeks out of blockbuster pre-production.
+Right now I’m embedded with the product and pipeline teams of a major Indian VFX studio, using AI and a lot of UX to give artists more space — and pull weeks out of blockbuster productions.

 That last bit is the part most clients want to talk about — AI, generative tooling, the sudden collapse of cost and time.
 Fair enough.
 I’ll talk about it with you.
 But the more useful conversation is usually the one underneath.